Variational and Geometric Structures of Discrete Dirac Mechanics: Introduction

 In the context of geometric numerical integration~\citep{HaLuWa2006, LeRe2004}, which is concerned with the development of numerical methods that preserve geometric properties of the corresponding continuous flow, variational integrators that preserve the symplectic structure can be systematically derived from a discrete Hamilton's principle~\citep{MaWe2001}, and can be extended to asynchronous variational integrators~\citep{LeMaOrWe2003} that preserve the multisymplectic structure of Hamiltonian partial differential equations.
-The discrete variational formulation of Hamiltonian mechanics was developed in \citep{LaWe2006} as the dual, in the sense of optimization, to discrete Lagrangian mechanics.
-Discrete analogues of the Hamilton--Pontryagin principle were introduced in \citep{Kh2006, BoMa2008} for particular choices of discrete Lagrangians.
+The discrete variational formulation of Hamiltonian mechanics was developed by \citet{LaWe2006} as the dual, in the sense of optimization, to discrete Lagrangian mechanics.
+Discrete analogues of the Hamilton--Pontryagin principle were introduced in \cite{Kh2006, BoMa2008} for particular choices of discrete Lagrangians.
+Discrete Lagrangian, Hamiltonian, and nonholonomic mechanics have also been generalized to Lie groupoids~\citep{We1996a, MaMaMa2006, IgMaMaMa2008, St2010}.